sanger/traction-ui/README.md

 ## Running

-In the project directory, you can run:
+To run the app and have hot-reloads for development, run the following:

     npm run start

-To run the app and have hot-reloads for development:
-*This internally run serve and serve:css commands*
+This internally runs `serve` and `serve:css` commands.

 ## Testing